 How are patients currently protected in the EU?

-On 1st July 2011, the EU adopted a new directive called the Falsified Medicines Directive (FMD) whose aim is to significantly reduce the exposure of patients to counterfeit medicines.
+On 1st July 2011, the EU adopted a new directive called the FMD whose aim is to significantly reduce the exposure of patients to counterfeit medicines.
 This pan-European directive introduced a range of safety measures to ensure that prescription medicines in the EU are genuine and that the buying and selling of these medicines are adequately controlled.
 The FMD provide coordinated, EU-wide measures based around 4 key pillars:

 Introduction of additional safety features to the outer packaging of medicines is the biggest change within the FMD.
 This new directive came into effect on 9th February 2019 and requires that all bodies supplying medicines for human consumption include a unique two-dimension barcode, to verify and authenticate the product throughout the supply chain, and an ATD.
 Even though the new safety features are now a legal obligation throughout all EU/EAA states (except Greece and Italy), medicines without these safety features released prior to the 9th February can still be dispensed.